snehesht/koffie-backend-challenge/README.md

 #### Time Expectation

-We expect this challenge to take you 3-5 hours to complete - one or two evenings.
+We expect this challenge to take you 3-5 hours to complete (one or two evenings).
+You may take as much time as you need to submit the challenge.

 #### Requirements